 Resident shall maintain throughout duration of this Agreement, a valid pharmacist license from the Pennsylvania State Board of Pharmacy.
-The NAPLEX and

-Jurisprudence exams should be taken prior to starting the Program, or within the first month of the start of the Program.
-Resident must complete the licensure process and be officially licensed to practice pharmacy in the Commonwealth of Pennsylvania within 90 days of their first day employed as a pharmacy Resident with Geisinger.
-Failure to obtain a valid pharmacist license within 90 days shall result in initiation of performance improvement plan per Policy 04.305 Employee Performance Improvement & General Standards of Conduct (Exhibit D).
+The NAPLEX and Jurisprudence exams should be taken prior to starting the Program, or within the first month of the start of the Program.
+Resident must complete the licensure process and be officially licensed to practice pharmacy in the State of Pennsylvania by September 30th of the residency year.
+Failure to obtain a valid pharmacist license by September 30th shall result in initiation of performance improvement plan per Policy 04.305 Employee Performance Improvement & General Standards of Conduct (Exhibit D).
 Licensure is required to complete the pharmacy practice experience requirements of our program.
-The Resident will be expected to continue training and upon licensure may be required to work additional days to make up for missed requirements.
-Failure to pass the licensure exam by October 31st will result in immediate termination of the residency program for the Resident (termination of employment).
+The resident will be expected to continue training and upon licensure may be required to work additional days to make up for missed requirements.
+Failure to pass the licensure exam by October 31st will result in immediate termination of the residency program for the resident (termination of employment).

-Resident agrees to provide Geisinger with immediate written notification of any action which is taken, or which is contemplated to be taken against the pharmacist license issued by the Commonwealth of Pennsylvania, including but not limited to: disciplinary action such as suspension, revocation, limitation or other restrictions.
-Geisinger shall have the option to terminate this Agreement or suspend its obligations under this Agreement pending the outcome of any such disciplinary proceeding.
-Furthermore Resident agrees to provide Geisinger with a copy of any pharmacist license issued by another state and also agrees to provide Geisinger with immediate written notification of any action which is taken, has been taken, or is contemplated to be taken against any such pharmacist license from any state, including, but not limited to, disciplinary action such as suspension, revocation, limitation or other restrictions.
+Resident agrees to provide Medical Center with immediate written notification of any action which is taken, or which is contemplated to be taken against the pharmacist license issued by the Commonwealth of Pennsylvania, including but not limited to: disciplinary action such as suspension, revocation, limitation or other restrictions.
+Medical Center shall have the option to terminate this Agreement or suspend its obligations under this Agreement pending the outcome of any such disciplinary proceeding.
+Furthermore resident agrees to provide Medical Center with a copy of any pharmacist license issued by another state and also agrees to provide Medical Center with immediate written notification of any action which is taken, has been taken, or is contemplated to be taken against any such pharmacist license from any state, including, but not limited to, disciplinary action such as suspension, revocation, limitation or other restrictions.